Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

     * How to play button - allows user to open the second modal with rules.
     * About button - allows user to open the thirst modal with description and inspiration of the game with the link where the user can watch all colection of images and read about them.

-* Game Window has:
+* Game Page has:
     * game area with number of cards depending on difficulty level where the user can play.
 Cards are real photos of dogs, selected random from the website dog.seo.
       Game area has also display showing users countdown timer and number of their flips.
     * button Restart that allows the user to return to the modal window with difficulty options,
-    * button Main Menu that allows the user to return to main page.
+    * button Main Menu that allows the user to return to Home Page.
     * modal window with results of the game, opening when game is finished, with buttons Main Menu and Ok.